 Pearsall is a psychoneuroimmunologist and licensed psychologist, with over 30 years of experience in Western science.
 He founded and directed a psychiatric clinic in which many patients received heart and other organ transplants.
 His career path also led him to direct behavioral medicine in a cardiac rehabilitation program for those who were recovering from a heart attack.
 This offered him the unique opportunity to study any changes made to the patients post-transplant operation, and explore the relationship between the heart and our memories.

-The idea that other parts of our body could store the memories that make us who we are now has enough ground to be a scientific theory that researchers are exploring.
-Named the “living systems” theory, it states that each cell has the ability to store memory, and also houses decision-making functions within them.
+The idea that other parts of our body could store the memories that make us who we are now has enough ground to be a scientific cellular memory theory that researchers are exploring.
+Named the “living systems” theory, this cellular memory theory states that each cell has the ability to store memory, and also houses decision-making functions within them.
 Even the feedback loops present within molecules and atoms suggest memory being active at even the most minute levels of our being.

-For example, one psychiatrist reported a particularly disturbing, yet amazing case.
+For example, one psychiatrist reported a particularly disturbing, yet amazing case that supports the evidence of cellular memory.
 She had been counseling an eight-year-old girl who had recently received a heart transplant from a 10-year-old girl who had been murdered.
 The child would wake screaming at night, having nightmares about the man who had murdered the girl whom the heart originally belonged.
 The amazing part of the story is, by using the description of the man’s appearance, attire, the place, time, and weapon as seen in the dream, police were finally able to find and convict the murderer.

 “There’s never any closure in an awe-inspired life, only constant acceptance of the mysteries of life.” – Paul Pearsall